thepower/power-docs/docs/devGuide/01-testnets-intro.md

 - run autotests for your DApps.

 Before using the public testnet, you need to build and start the node from [source code](../build-and-start-a-node/02-startingTpNode_source.md) or [Docker image](../build-and-start-a-node/01-startingTpNode_docker.md).

+Use our [guide](./03-testnet-start.md) to start your public testnet.

 > **Note**
 >